-One of the nicest things about buying a new iPhone is finding out how easy it is to set it up to be exactly the same as your old iPhone.
+One of the nicest things about buying a new iPhone is the ease with which you can set it up to be exactly like your old iPhone.

-When you've finished working through this tutorial, your new handset will look exactly the same as your old one.
-It will have the same wallpaper; the same apps ordered in the same way, and stored in the same folders; all your photos in the Photos app; email set up the way you like it; old text messages in your Messages app; all your contacts; and all the other myriad preferences and settings just the way you want them.
+When you've finished working through this tutorial, your new handset will look the same as the old one.
+It will have the same wallpaper; the same apps arranged in the same way, and stored in the same folders; all your photos in the Photos app; email set up the way you like it; old text messages in your Messages app; all your contacts; and all the other preferences and settings just the way you like them.

-The first thing you need to do is create a backup of your old iPhone.
-You can create the backup in iCloud, or use iTunes or Finder on your Mac or PC.
-We prefer to use iCloud since it means we can access it anywhere and don't need to have our computer with us, but using iTunes/Finder will be faster.
+You can create a backup of your old iPhone in iCloud, or use iTunes or Finder on your Mac or PC.
+We prefer iCloud since it means we can access the backup anywhere, but the iTunes/Finder method is faster.

 Back up via iTunes